White-winged dove: Breeding and nesting

 To impress females, males circle them with tail spread and wings raised, and also fan or flap their tails, or engage in cooing and preening.
 Males may aggressively defend territory from other males, sparring with wing slaps.
 Males and females work together in raising the young.
-The white-winged dove builds a flimsy stick nest in a tree of any kind, and lays two cream-colored to white, unmarked eggs.
-One chick often hatches earlier and stronger, so will demand the most food from the parents.
-A dove may nest as soon as 2–3 months after leaving the nest, making use of summer heat.
-The dove nests as long as food and enough warmth are available to keep fledglings warm.
+The white-winged dove builds a flimsy stick nest in a tree of any kind and lays two cream-colored to white, unmarked eggs.
+One chick often hatches earlier and stronger, so it will demand the most food from the parents.
+A dove may nest as soon as 2–3 months after leaving the nest, making use of the summer heat.
+The dove nests as long as food and enough warmth are available to keep the fledglings warm.
 In Texas, they nest well into late August.
 Families and nestmates often stay together for life, perching and foraging together.
 They return to the same nesting site year after year, sometimes rebuilding a nest in the exact location it was the year before.

 They have better nesting success when in mesquite or tamarix trees.
 It is rare for them to build nests on man-made structures.
 One recorded instance includes a nest built atop a light pole in Corpus Christi, TX.
 Breeding occurs in two peaks in the summer, although the timing of their breeding varies by year.
-The peak breeding times for these desert doves occur from May–June to July–August.
+The peak breeding times for these desert doves occur from May to June to July to August.
 Breeding in urban areas also occurs in two peaks, but may be somewhat offset in timing compared to the desert birds.
 Eggs are relatively small compared to body weight, as white-winged doves invest more energy in feeding altricial young instead of laying large eggs that would enable precocial young.
 Males attend to the nest for the majority of the day, except for foraging breaks during the midmorning and late afternoon while the female watches the nest.
 At night, females watch the nest, and the male roosts nearby.
 Juvenile feathers begin to replace the natal down by seven days old.
 The pre-juvenile molt is complete around 30 days old.
 By early September, most of the adult birds have already begun the migration south.
 The young leave soon after.

+Instances of hybridization with the related mourning dove are thought to be rare.
+Nonetheless, evidence of interspecific gene flow has been found in both species.
+It is possible that hybridization could become more frequent as the expanding range of the white-winged dove increasingly overlaps with that of the mourning dove.